system76/firmware-desktop/jacv6/README.md

 # To update firmware:

 1. Backup machine's data.
 There is a small possibility that updating firmware can cause data loss.
 2. Ensure AC stability.
-Ac failure during update can cause damage to your system and be unrecoverable.
+AC failure during update can cause damage to your system and be unrecoverable.

 ### Intel Instructions for updating BIOS